SanjinDedic/triviaAPI/README.md

   - Parameters: `table_name` (optional).
 Defaults to 'grokkers' if not provided.
   - Response: List of teams from the specified table.

+- `GET /get_comp_table`:
+  - Description: Fetches all the teams from the competition table.
+  - Response: List of teams from the competition table.

 - `POST /submit_answer`:
   - Description: Submits an answer for a specific question.
   - Body: `Answer` object containing the team's ID, question ID, and the provided answer.